rust-dev-tools/dev-tools-team/tools-in-rust-repo.md

 existing tool and try and copy that where possible.
 You can try grepping for `rls` and `Rls` inside [src/bootstrap](https://github.com/rust-lang/rust/tree/master/src/bootstrap).

+You'll need to implement `Step` for your tool in various places, then add your tool to the list in `get_step_descriptions` in `src/bootstrap/builder.rs`.

 To build the tool you'll need to add the tool as a workspace to `src/Cargo.toml` and make several changes to `src/bootstrap/tool.rs`.